The weight of water

 Sickness – Your body needs extra water to flush out poisons in your system.
 More than ever, water is key for this.
 Your cells need all the help they can get to fight infection, and dehydrated cells can’t do what they need to do.
 If someone is throwing up, he or she needs to drink water in small sips every 10 minutes.9

 Breastfeeding, pregnancy or long-term illness – All these mean big changes for our bodies, changes that can be very stressful.
-Talk to your doctor, because dehydration is one of the worst things that can happen to a system that's already working really hard.
+Talk to your doctor, because dehydration can cause distress to a system that's already working really hard.

 Signs of dehydration10